LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 tests.
 A file named `tap_report.txt` will be created in the same directory as the object defining the tests.

+When using the `test/3` dialect with the TAP format, a `note/1` option whose argument is an atom starting with a `TODO` or `todo` word results in a test report with a TAP TODO directive.

 Known issues
 ------------